 Paul Rossiter, Managing Director and founder of PSR Solicitors, personally handles all Will Disputes and Contentious Probate cases so you can be sure of the very best legal advice and representation.

 We have great confidence in our ability to get you the right results.

 If a court hearing does become necessary, however, we will ensure that you fully understand how the process will work, and how long each step might take.
 We have the expertise to successfully settle your dispute in court, should that be required, and are the right people to have by your side to make sure that the process is as smooth as possible.

-PSR Solicitors in Paul Rossiter, is a leading Will Disputes & Contested Probate Solicitor in Wales and Cheshire, we can often quickly advise you on the likely success of your claim, once we have had chance to talk with you and to understand the circumstances surrounding your claim.
+Paul Rossiter is a leading Will Disputes & Contested Probate Solicitor in Wales and Cheshire, we can often quickly advise you on the likely success of your claim, once we have had a chance to talk with you and to understand the circumstances surrounding your claim.

-It may be that you are the executor or beneficiary of a will that is being contested; our expertise across this area ensures that we are equally well-placed to advise you on defending your rights under a will.
+If you are the executor or beneficiary of a will that is being contested, our expertise across this area ensures that we are equally well-placed to advise you on defending your rights under a will.